system-error/compiler/README.md

 # compiler
-A small programming language compiler compiler is created in python and th file that takes has
+A small programming language parser/intepreter is created in python and the file that takes, has written in NYC programming langauge.